Sunday, December 12, 2010

 Another strong reason behind ragging is our failure to inculcate in our youngsters a feeling of respect for people from different backgrounds.
 As a result when youngsters go to college, ragging becomes a soft tool to manifest that hatred ness they nurtured against people from other communities.
 It is a bitter fact to accept but across the country ragging is mainly done on the lines of caste, region, language, religion, economic background and all other different diversities that we have in society.
 I remember just this week only a ragging case was reported from Andhra Pradesh in which seniors ragged their juniors because the juniors belonged to the Telangana part and seniors were from different region of the state.

 Here I would briefly touch upon the subject of bullying, especially bullying in schools.
 I believe to some extent bullying in school is the seed that germinates into ragging in college.
 Across the world, people bully others to establish their supremacy by making fun of someone’s background or certain traits which might be in minority or some traits which are considered 'funny'.
 It could be on someone’s accent; it could be on someone’s physique; it could be on someone’s native place or it could be on someone’s economic background.
 Schools in the western countries have started to take bullying as a serious offence and sensitizing their students against it.
-However given the enormous diversity that we have in our country, bullying in school is on a much larger scale in India but the problem is yet to be recognized.
+However given the enormous diversity that we have in our country, bullying in school is on a much larger scale in

 It is all this that has gradually transformed into a psychology; it is this which influences not only young minds but society as well.